 Dear (Name of Principal or Partner ED)

-It is my pleasure to invite your school/organization to discuss the potential of participating in an exciting initiative.
-Boston Public Schools and Boston After School and Beyond have received a planning grant from The Wallace Foundation that focuses on understanding how schools and out of school time partners can work together to foster children’s social and emotional learning (SEL).
+It is my pleasure to invite your school/organization to discuss the potential of participating in an exciting new initiative.
+Boston Public Schools and out-of-school time (OST) intermediary Boston After School & Beyond have received a planning grant from The Wallace Foundation that focuses on understanding how schools and OST partners can work together to foster elementary-school children’s social and emotional learning (SEL).

-Through The Partnerships for Social and Emotional Learning Initiative, we are one of nine district-OSTI pairs from around the country selected to share a $400,000 planning grant.
+Through The Partnerships for Social and Emotional Learning Initiative, we are one of nine district-OSTI pairs from around the country selected to share a $400,000 planning grant that will run through ____ 2017.

-The plan we will develop through the grant will help us move forward in incorporating social and emotional learning into our district work and out of school time work.
-In addition, it makes us eligible for a possible multi-year, multi-million dollar “Phase II” implementation grant from Wallace, which would be awarded this summer.
+The plan we will develop through the grant will help us elevate, measure, and align social and emotional learning efforts that happen both in and out of school.
+In addition, it makes us eligible for a possible multi-year, multi-million dollar “Phase II” Implementation Grant from Wallace, which would be awarded this summer.

-The plan is focused on partnerships between adults in our schools and afterschool at two levels: the system level (between school districts and OSTIs) and the site / service-delivery level (between schools and OST program providers).
+The plan is focused on partnerships between schools and afterschool providers at two levels: the system level (between the school district and OSTI) and the site / service-delivery level (between schools and OST program providers).
 This is where you come in.

-We are in the process of identifying a pool of eight elementary school-OST pairs (“candidate pilot sites”) that, if selected for a Phase II grant, would be prepared to adopt, over a three-year period, a school-wide SEL approach and aligned SEL OST programming and where the schools have at least one or more comparable school(s) in the district.
-A group of comparison schools will also be identified (by RAND Education, the Initiative’s research team).
-The current thinking is that from the eight nominated sites, five pilots will participate in the Phase II initiative if our community is selected.
-If you are interested in how sites have been identified for nomination, we would be happy to share more information with you.
+We are in the process of identifying a pool of eight elementary school-OST program pairs (“candidate pilot sites”) that, if selected for a Phase II grant, would be prepared to adopt, over a three-year period, a school-wide SEL approach and aligned OST SEL-focused programming.
+If our community is chosen for the Phase II Implementation Grant, the current thinking is that from the eight nominated sites, five pilot sites will ultimately be selected to participate in this multi-year initiative.
+If you are interested in how we have identified sites for nomination, we would be happy to share more information with you.

-We are requesting the eight nominated sites support the plan development.
-We want and need your thoughts and feedback on key components of the plan, such as SEL curriculum, SEL integration into academics and culture and climate, professional development and measurement systems to support continuous improvement.
+The eight nominated sites will play an active role in shaping this citywide approach to social and emotional learning.
+We want and need your feedback on key components of the plan, such as delivering SEL curricula, integrating SEL into academics and culture and climate, and strengthening professional development and measurement systems to support continuous improvement.

-In June, the Wallace Foundation will announce the recipients of the Phase II Implementation Grant.
-If awarded the grant, schools will begin to implement the plan in fall 2017.
+In June 2017, the Wallace Foundation will announce the recipients of the Phase II Implementation Grant.
+If awarded the grant, the pilot sites will begin to implement the plan in fall 2017.

-This pilot work is a vital piece of our efforts to support children – one that we hope will produce important new insights for not only your school and OST program and our community, but also for the broader field, through the initiative’s learning agenda.
+This pilot work is a vital piece of our efforts to drive a citywide approach to SEL – one that we hope will produce important new insights for not only your school/OST program and our community, but also for the broader field, through the initiative’s learning agenda.

-We are in the planning phase of the work and do not know if we will ultimately receive additional funds from Wallace.
-However, we believe this work will be valuable in helping us create programs to help children in our community develop – and benefit from – social and emotional skills.

 I hope you are interested in learning more about this opportunity.
 I will be contacting you in the next few days to discuss further how we might partner together on this initiative.

 Thank you for your consideration.